Liver Fluke Treatment Market

 -

-In October 2021, Kephera Diagnostics was awarded a USD 1,999,961 Phase II Small Business Innovative Research (SBIR) contract by the National Cancer Institute for a liver fluke infection test.
-Previously, the company received a USD 300,000 Phase I contract to demonstrate feasibility.
+In October 2021, Kephera Diagnostics received a USD 1,999,961 Phase II SBIR contract from the National Cancer Institute to advance its liver fluke infection test, following a successful USD 300,000 Phase I feasibility study.

 -

-In September 2021, Norbrook launched Solantel Pour-on, a closantel-based flukicide, which was licensed for treating late immature (greater than seven weeks) and adult Fasciola hepatica (liver fluke) infestations in cattle, providing an effective solution for cattle health management.
+In September 2021, Norbrook introduced Solantel Pour-on, a closantel-based flukicide approved for treating late immature and adult Fasciola hepatica (liver fluke) infestations in cattle, enhancing animal health management and productivity.

 Liver Fluke Treatment Market Segment Analysis

-In this report, the Liver Fluke Treatment Market has been segmented by Drug Type, Animal Type, Route of Administration, Distribution Channel and Geography.
+In this report, the Liver Fluke Treatment Market has been segmented by Drug Type, Route Of Administration, Application, Distribution Channel and Geography.

 Liver Fluke Treatment Market, Segmentation by Drug Type